LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 &nbsp;

-But irony is funny
+But irony, muse for comedy;

-because they are quite notorious,
+they are quite notorious,

 not because of how tall they are

 but because of how rare

+it turns out to see at least one

+standing out from any crowd.

+&nbsp;

+Giants disguised as landscapes

+growing flower and ecosystems

+and the do not stand

+from all the dirt

-they turn out.
+they were reciving

+so keep they were mountains.

 &nbsp;